Igalia/wpewebkit.org/about/exploring.md

 * Open standards with great longevity allows lots more things to benefit from the same investments
 * The number of people with the basic skills to build things with web technologies is massive.

-The fact that over the past few years _billions_ of new devices have come online, and the implications of this is still under discussed.
+The fact that over the past few years _billions_ of new devices have come online, and the implications of this is still underdiscussed.
 We believe developers need to be able explore and understand this space, and that lessons here are potentially helpful to the larger web ecosystem as well.
 However, this can be challenging because embedded browsers are a little different...

 ## Why embedded browsers are different
 For many of us, a browser is an application like the one you're probably using now.
 You click an icon on your graphical operating system, navigate somewhere with a URL bar, search and so on.
 You have bookmarks and tabs that you can drag around, and lots of other features.